andreashlarsen/ML-SAScombine/README.md

 ## Installation
 * install python3
-* download mlsascombine.py and mlsascombine_functions.py from this repository (place in same folder on your computer)
+* download mlsascombine.py and mlsascombine_functions.py from this repository (place both scripts in same folder on your computer)
 * install necessary python packages (see Dependencies)

 ## Run